Get Support

 • You do not need to be in alcohol withdrawal for Vivitrol® to be effective.

-• If you cannot abstain from opioids for 24-36 hours, your provider will talk to you about our micro-initiation dosing program to help you gradually transition to buprenorphine over 5-7 days.
+• If you cannot abstain from opioids for 24-36 hours, your provider will talk to you about our low dose and high dose initiation protocols.

 "Evidence-based" means our treatment protocols are based on published scientific evidence and when we are faced with decisions about treatment, we look to the scientific evidence for guidance.
 Medication-assisted treatment (MAT) has been shown in peer-reviewed, published research to be highly effective for opioid use disorder.
 Treatments that rely on tradition, intuition, or other unproven methods cannot be called evidence-based.